Minke Whale (Balaenoptera acutorostrata)

 The Antarctic minke whale also has a circumpolar pelagic distribution in the Southern Hemisphere and has been reported as far south as 78° S in the Ross Sea during the austral summer.
 In the southern Atlantic Ocean, it is usually found between 20°-65° S. During this season, immature individuals generally don't travel past 42° S. These whales migrate far distances seasonally, feeding in and around the ice edge during the summer and moving to mating/calving grounds during the winter (7° S- 35° S) (Shirihai and Jarrett 2006).
 There is some evidence that these whales may travel to and even cross the equator, after one specimen was reported in waters off Suriname.

 Minke whales are the most abundant rorqual in the world, and their population status is considered stable throughout almost all of its range (especially when compared to other species of large whales).
-There are an estimated 185,000 minke whales in the Atlantic, and 510,000-1,400,000 in the Southern Hemisphere.
-Minke whale populations in the western North Pacific and the northeastern North Atlantic may have been reduced by as much as half due to commercial whaling practices; but due to the overexploitation of larger rorqual species by commercial whaling, minke whales may have prospered from the lessened competition and increased availability of food resources.
-Two stocks recognized by the International Whaling Commission (IWC) in the North Pacific, the J-stock (East China Sea, Sea of Japan, and Yellow Sea) and O-stock (Pacific waters and Sea of Okhotsk), are in decline and considered threatened.
-The eastern North Pacific animals are not considered threatened because they were not commercially harvested, except for a very small number taken for subsistence by Alaska Natives.
+Minke whale populations in the western North Pacific and the northeastern North Atlantic may have been reduced by as much as half due to commercial whaling practices, but, due to the overexploitation of larger rorqual species by commercial whaling, minke whales may have prospered from the lessened competition and increased availability of food resources.
+Two stocks recognized by the International Whaling Commission (IWC) in the North Pacific, the J-stock (East China Sea, Sea of Japan, and Yellow Sea) and O-stock (Pacific waters and Sea of Okhotsk), are of concern.
+The eastern North Pacific animals were not commercially harvested, except for a very small number taken for subsistence by Alaska Natives.
 Recently, the estimated population of minke whales has come into question, and it is possible that some stocks of minke whales may be depleted due to modern whaling and hunting.

 - Historically, Minke whales have been exploited by whalers since at least the 1930s, but were previously overlooked by hunters due to their relatively small size.
 Since these whales have been targeted by commercial whalers, several thousand have been hunted in the Northern Hemisphere and at least 100,000 have been killed in the Southern Hemisphere.
 In the past, these whales were commercially hunted by China, Iceland, Korea, Russia and Taiwan.